DemosDemosthenous/testingTravis/Worksheet1/group19-questionnaire.md

 >**Answer:**3

-**Q3**.How many data protection principles does the 1998 Act lays down?
+**Q3**.How many data protection principles does the 1998 Data Protection Act lays down?

 >1.7.
 >2.8.